Crustal magnetic fields do not lead to large magnetic-field amplifications in binary neutron-star mergers: Results

 The second stage of the evolution, or ``decay stage'', is instead characterized by a lack of amplification and the evolution of $E_B$ is constant in time or exhibits a weak decay.
-This is the result of a combination of factors: the dissipation of small-scale magnetic fields in the HMNS, the ejection of matter at the HMNS surface, and an insufficient magnetic-field amplification.
+This is the result of a combination of factors: the expansion of the dense HMNS core ($\rho \gtrsim 10^{13}\,{\rm gm/cm}^3$), the ejection of matter at the HMNS surface, and an insufficient magnetic-field amplification.
+During this stage, magnetic pressure gradients accelerate the expansion of matter in the remnant and hence are doing work on the fluid.
+At the same time, the KHI-driven turbulent motion ceases to be produced efficiently as the kinetic energy in the remant is reduced through the emission of gravitational waves, shock-heating and matter ejection.
+This leads to an overall decrease in the electromagnetic energy.
 It is interesting to note that during this stage, the lack of turbulence in the HMNS core results in the magnetic fields of the crust-configurations to remain very weak and the full-configuration to preserve its initial large-scale coherence; this can be seen in the third column of Fig.~\ref{fig:normB} at $t-t_{\mathrm{mer}} = 3\,\mathrm{ms}$.
 The decay stage ends for the full- (crust-) configuration at $t-t_{\mathrm{mer}}=3.48\,\mathrm{ms}$ ($3.59$).

 The third stage, or ``turbulent-amplification stage'', is characterized by a new process of magnetic-field amplification that becomes strong enough to counteract the decay of the previous stage and leads to a net amplification~\citep[see also the high-resolution calculations of][]{Siegel2013}.
 At this point in the evolution, the HMNS has emerged from the highly nonlinear early post-merger phase in which the two stellar cores collide and bounce~\citep[see][for a toy model]{Takami2015}.
 Subsequent turbulent motions can develop and lead to a nonlinear amplification of the magnetic field -- with a smaller growth-rate than in the KHI stage and not related to the development of the MRI -- that result into a substantial growth of the poloidal field up to $t-t_{\mathrm{mer}} = 7.13\,\mathrm{ms}$ ($5.09$).